Katsuhoku/calculator-app/README.md

 # Android Calculator App

 A simple Calculator App for Android.
-This app offers a clean app for simple math calculations with a history of the operations that has been computed.
+This app offers a clean interface for simple math calculations with a history of the operations that has been computed.

 Built with Kotlin, MVVM & Jetpack Compose.